Security features in Power BI Embedded

 ISVs who serve one or more large customers or organizations with multiple departments.
 The ISV can separate their customers with a combination of static and dynamic RLS, and possibly OLS.

 Large scale ISVs with thousands of customers where each customer needs to see only their own data.
 The ISV can use workspace based isolation with service principal profiles.
-Each customer can get their own report and dataset and the ISV can further filter within each organization using RLS.
+Each customer can get their own report and semantic model and the ISV can further filter within each organization using RLS.

 Embed a report that uses security features